-Poché agrees, “A home is one of the biggest purchases we make, and there are so many little expenses that add up: the deposit, the inspection, a refrigerator, a lawnmower.
+Poché agrees, “A home is one of the biggest purchases we make, and there are so many little expenses that add up: the deposit, the inspection, a refrigerator, a lawnmower and a garden strimmer.
 I sew my own curtains, but even fabric is expensive.
 Also, I didn’t budget for costs after the closing, and I didn’t budget my time and energy.
 It is a stressful process.”

 “I’m an artist, so I mean… come on,” says Whitaker.
 “Also, it’s centralized so I can drive anywhere fairly quickly and I can walk/bike for many errands.”
 Poché concurs, “Highland is one of the closest residential neighborhoods to downtown and is one of the most diverse areas we have.
 It’s really only a 20-minute walk between Centenary College and Fairfield Avenue, and I enjoy having that option to walk or bike to the grocery store rather than driving everywhere.”